renuo/applications-setup-guide/ruby_on_rails/getsentry.md

 * Set the variable in all three Heroku environments
 * Add a Sentry initializer in `config/initializers` folder. [sentry](../templates/config/initializers/sentry.rb)

-* Enable Sentry also on the frontend (javascript) by including [_sentry.html](../templates/app/views/shared/_sentry.html.slim) in your header.
+* Enable Sentry also on the frontend (javascript) by including [_sentry.html](../templates/app/views/shared/_sentry.html.erb) in your header.

-**:warning: The template uses slim and the sentry version gets outdated pretty fast so double check it. :warning:**
+**:warning: The the sentry version gets outdated pretty fast so double check it. :warning:**

 ## Verify the installation